ShijieTang/ShijieTang.github.io/_posts/2026-06-23-ai-peer-review.md

 ## 3. Introducing our GitHub project

-Our project, [paper_reviewer](https://github.com/ShijieTang/paper_reviewer), is a lightweight multi-agent system for AI-assisted manuscript feedback.
+Our project, [paper_reviewer](https://github.com/ShijieTang/paper_reviewer), is a lightweight multi-agent system for AI-assisted manuscript feedback [[4]](#ref-4).
 The core idea is to simulate several reviewer perspectives instead of relying on a single generic review.

 At a high level, the system is designed to: